 Student Finance Wales is the organisation set up by the Government to provide you with loans and grants in order to pay for your course and to help you with living costs.Read more

-EU students with Settled or Pre Settled Status who have been living in the UK, the EEA, Gibraltar or Switzerland for the past 3 years can apply through Student Finance for a tuition fee loan in order to pay for your course, whilst you are studying towards your first undergraduate degree or PGCE.
+EU students with Settled or Pre Settled Status who have been living in the UK, the EEA, Gibraltar or Switzerland for the past 3 years can apply through Student Finance for a tuition fee loan in order to pay for your course, whilst you are studying towards your first undergraduate degree.
 This means that there is no need to pay any upfront tuition fees to go to university.

 Any loans provided by Student Finance England only have to be repaid from the April after you have left the course and only if you are earning more than £26,575 per year.

 If you are an EU student with settled status or Indefinite Leave to Remain (ILR) who has been living in England for more than 5 years prior to the start of your course, you can apply through Student Finance England for a maintenance loan to help you with your living costs, as well as a tuition fee loan.